Rue Garibaldi

 About

-Complementary environmental measures include the planting of 156 trees, the installation of 3.400 m² of vegetated strips, and the incorporation of sustainable drainage systems to enhance permeability and mitigate urban heat-island effects.
-A key morphological operation involves the removal of the former “trémie” underpass, which had reinforced the road’s barrier effect and hindered cross-neighbourhood permeability.
-By re-establishing the street at grade, the project restores physical and visual continuity between districts and repositions Rue Garibaldi as a civic rather than purely infrastructural axis.
-In parallel, adjacent public spaces such as Place Rachais and Place Stalingrad are being re-landscaped to accommodate social use and ecological functions.
+Environmental measures include the planting of 156 additional trees, the introduction of vegetated strips and permeable surfaces, and the implementation of sustainable drainage systems designed to mitigate urban heat island effects and improve stormwater management.
+A central morphological operation involves the removal of the former “trémie” underpass, whose grade separation had reinforced the avenue’s infrastructural barrier effect.
+Re-establishing the street at ground level restores transversal continuity between neighbourhoods and repositions Rue Garibaldi as a civic and ecological urban axis rather than a purely traffic oriented corridor.

 Photos